bbilly1/docker-maintain/README.md

 - **update**: Update all containers
 - **snapshot**: Create snapshot of volumes and database containers

+## Config
+You can configure the behaviour by creating a `.env` file in the root of this project.
+Take a look at the `.sample.env` file for an overview.
+Supported variables:

+- `AWS_ACCESS_KEY_ID`: Optional, for S3 backup
+- `AWS_SECRET_ACCESS_KEY`: Optional, for S3 backup
+- `BUCKET_NAME`: Optional, for S3 backup
+- `ENDPOINT_URL`: Optional, for S3 backup
+- `ROTATE_S3`: Optional, when using S3 backup, configure how many backup objects to keep
+- `ROTATE_LOCAL`: Optional, configure how many local tar.gz backup files to keep
+  - Outdated backups are trashed with `trash-cli`, you'll have to empty the trash yourself.

 ## Run
 Use sudo from your regular user, not as root, e.g.:
 ```bash